-In a landscape which has been shaped by grape vines since the dawn of time, the Pays d’Oc vineyards spread across the four wine districts of the Languedoc-Roussillon: Gard, Hérault, Aude and the Western Pyrenees, as well as the six municipalities of the Lozère region.
+In a landscape which has been shaped by grape vines since the dawn of time, the Pays d’Oc vineyards spread across four wine districts of Occitania: Gard, Hérault, Aude and the Western Pyrenees, as well as the six municipalities of the Lozère region.
 Travelling through the large vineyards of the Pays d’Oc will take you to major historic monuments, like the ancient Roman aqueduct known as the Pont du Gard, the Canal du Midi, the city of Carcassonne, numerous abbeys, thousand-year-old walled villages, the fishing ports of Sète and Marseillan, the lagoons with their unique plants and animals, and finally the atmosphere of the shady terraces in the beautiful southern cities.

 The Pays d’Oc vineyards enjoy the sunny Mediterranean climate.
 The extent of the vineyards is explained by the extraordinary diversity of soils across the region: sandy, limestone, shale, clay or pebbly.
 Together, they produce 56 different grape varieties.